suryajeetlondhe/flutter_interview_questions/README.md

 and fix UI issues visually.

 ---

-96) List the responsibilities of FlutterActivity.
+96.List the responsibilities of FlutterActivity.
+---
-    The FlutterActivity class in Flutter is the entry point for integrating Flutter into an Android app.
+The FlutterActivity class in Flutter is the entry point for integrating Flutter into an Android
+    app.
 It handles the connection between Android's native platform and the Flutter engine.

 ✅ Responsibilities of FlutterActivity: